How to get a long lasting gel mani without setting foot in a salon

 Tip: Apply minimal pressure.
 If you press too hard you risk denting your nail plate or jabbing the delicate skin surrounding it.

-3) Pick up the cuticle cutters and carefully trim away any dead cuticle, skin or over hanging nail which has lifted.
-Be careful not to start cutting into the eponychium (healthy skin above the cuticle) - you will know if you do this as it will bleed.
+4) Use cuticle cutters to carefully trim away any dead cuticle, skin or over hanging nail which has lifted.
+Be careful not to cut into the eponychium (healthy skin above the cuticle)

-Your nails are now ready for your polish application, and we've compiled the very best gel-like lacquers for a long-lasting home manicure...
+Your nails are now ready for your polish application, and we’ve compiled the very best gel kits and hybrid gel-like lacquers for a long-lasting home manicure…